 40 to 50 Degrees: These temperatures make winter fishing ideal.
 Bass will have slowed down their feeding in these conditions, but they are not too cold to eat.
 Various lures and baits are likely to lure them to some degree.

-50 to 60 Degrees: Bass that live in these temperatures are capable of biting all kinds of lures.
+50 to 60 Degrees: Bass that live in these temperatures can bite all kinds of lures.
 For much of the country, these temperatures are not typical of winter, but in southern waters, they are possibly the coldest time of the year.
-During these temperatures, the bass are transitioning from one season to another, either from autumn into winter or from winter into spring.
+During these temperatures, the bass are transitioning from one season to another, from autumn into winter or winter into spring.
 Making for excellent fishing almost anywhere.

 Prepare and Stay Safe with the Right Gear

 A winter fishing venture can be dangerous due to extreme cold and frigid waters.

 Set out a plan of the time and day and the areas in which you will be fishing.
 Check the weather a day before and keep updated to ensure you won't get hit by harsh weather while fishing.

 Try to find someone to go fishing with you.
 Taking someone with you reduces the safety risks tremendously.
 If that's not possible, let your family or friends know where you will be going and when you will be back.